acre-btc/acre/solidity/docs/WithdrawalQueue.md

 ## Overview

 The `WithdrawalQueue` contract is a core component of the Acre protocol that manages asynchronous withdrawals from the Midas Vault back to Bitcoin.
-It serves as an intermediary between users holding stBTC tokens and the underlying Midas Vault infrastructure, facilitating both simple redemptions and Bitcoin bridge withdrawals.
+It serves as an intermediary between users holding acreBTC tokens and the underlying Midas Vault infrastructure, facilitating both simple redemptions and Bitcoin bridge withdrawals.

 ## Architecture & Integration